Obstructed labour: Etymology

 The word dystocia means 'difficult labour'.
 Its antonym is eutocia (εὖ + τόκος) 'easy labour'.

 Other terms for obstructed labour include difficult labour, abnormal labour, difficult childbirth, abnormal childbirth, and dysfunctional labour.

 Other animals

 The term can also be used in the context of various animals.
 Dystocia pertaining to birds and reptiles is also called egg binding.

-In part due to extensive selective breeding, miniature horse mares experience dystocias more frequently than other breeds.
+In part due to extensive selective breeding, miniature horse mares experience labor dystocia more frequently than other breeds.

-Most brachycephalic dogs require caesarean sections to decrease risk of mortality for both the bitch and puppies.
-In the Boston Terrier, French Bulldog, and the Bulldog more than 80% of births require caesarean sections.
+Most brachycephalic dogs require caesarean sections to decrease the risk of mortality for both the bitch and puppies.
+In the Boston Terrier, French Bulldog, and the Bulldog, more than 80% of births require caesarean sections.

 Assisted delivery: miniature horse dystocia.
 Note the position of the head.

 Miniature horse dystocia.
 Note the position of the head.